 SCSD Curriculum: curriculum is aligned to the WI Model Academic Standards.
 A complete list of the Academic Standards can be viewed at https://dpi.wi.gov/standards.

 SCSD Assessment: we assess student progress by using informal and formal assessment tools.
-We use the Fountas and Pinnell Benchmark Assessment to assess and monitor student reading skills.

 If you have any questions about curriculum or our assessment measures please feel free to contact your child's teacher.